What is marketing channel strategy? Channel surfing for the digital era

 Alternatively, if the buying process is relatively straightforward, then your channel strategy template might combine simple social media updates and the occasional email with an online store.

 When you’re building an effective marketing and sales channel strategy, the key to success is not just to list possible avenues for customer conversation.
 You also need to look at how each major touch-point in your strategy fits into the bigger picture of your brand experience.
-For instance, is your video marketing campaign supporting your online sales by helping your customers learn more about your company?
+For instance, are your video ads supporting your online sales by helping your customers learn more about your company?

 How to master your marketing channel strategy